 In 1980 the Southern African Development Co-ordination Conference (SADCC) was founded in Lusaka.
 But only after Namibia (1990), South Africa and Mauritius (1994) joined the organisation progress was made in regional integration.
 In 1992 the Southern African Development Community (SADC) replaced the SADCC with the aim to foster development through integration.
+By now SADC encompasses 14 members.

-The trade protocol entered into force in 2000 and will transform the SADC into a FTA within a transition period of 8 years.
-To make the FTA work it is however essential to reduce not only tariffs but also non-tariff barriers such as inefficient border-controls, mutual recognition of standards etc. To promote investment in the region a SADC Finance and Investment Sector Co-Ordinating Unit (FISCU) was established in 1995.
+The trade protocol entered into force in 2000 and will transform the 11 signatories to the Free Trade accord into a FTA within a transition period of 12 years.
+To promote investment in the region a SADC Finance and Investment Sector Co-Ordinating Unit (FISCU) was established in 1995.
 It should help to speed up the pace of liberalization, encourage private-public partnerships, and help to establish simple, transparent and non-discriminatory procedures (FISCU, 1999).

 In 2001 Africa's GDP grew faster (4.3 %) than any other developing region, despite the expected problems after September 11.
-Individual SADC countries had even much higher growth rates e.g. Mozambique (9.2%), Mauritius (6.1%), DRC (5.7%), Tanzania, and Sierra Leone (5% each).
-Also Africa's average per capita income grew by 1.9% in 2001.
+Individual SADC countries had even much higher growth rates e.g. Mozambique (9.2%), Mauritius (6.1 %), DRC (5.7 %), Tanzania, and Sierra Leone (5 % each).
+Also Africa's average per capita income grew by 1.9 % in 2001.
 This is due to various factors such as reduced conflicts and insecurity, improvements in macroeconomic policies, improvements in agricultural output (especially in Malawi, Seychelles and Zambia) and higher than expected exports under the U.S. African Growth and Opportunity Act (AGOA).
 Furthermore the lower oil prices helped 42 oil-importing African countries by easing pressures on foreign exchange, inflation, and public spending.
-However, some of the SADC countries especially Zimbabwe had a negative growth rate of -7.5% (partly due to the drought which influenced the lower than average growth rate of Southern Africa that was only 2.4%).
-Five of the SADC countries secured industrial growth in 2000, notably Lesotho (11.8%), Angola (7.9%), Mozambique (7.8%), Tanzania, and Botswana (5.7% each) (UNECA, 2002).
+However, some of the SADC countries especially Zimbabwe had a negative growth rate of -7.5 % (partly due to the drought which influenced the lower than average growth rate of Southern Africa that was only 2.4 %).
+Five of the SADC countries secured industrial growth in 2000, notably Lesotho (11.8 %), Angola (7.9 %), Mozambique (7.8 %), Tanzania, and Botswana (5.7 % each) (UNECA, 2002).